mnk179/martinnoruisis.com/content/about.md

 I am Martin, jack of all trades, master of none.
 I have a weird name and I come from a strange land.

 A Computer Science student at the University of Bristol.
-Currently working as a Software Engineer in Dublin.

 My many passions include travel, books, videography, coding, squash, and life in general.